INTERACTIVE MAPS AND CHART:

 The US Bureau of Labor Statistics (BLS)

-In this article, we will focus on the Consumer Expenditure Survey.
+In this study, we will focus on the Consumer Expenditure Survey.
 It provides interesting insights on how U.S. households manage their budget, including expenses on pets.
 The Consumer Expenditure Survey integrates the data coming from 2 panels:

 - The Interview Survey questions households' representatives about the large expenses they made for the previous quarter.
 The respondents give their answers 4 times, every 3 months so that they can cover a whole year.